 I actually received a gift card a few weeks ago (don’t worry, family.
 It’s not one that was given to me by a family member.)
 The card is for a place I never shop at, and when I looked into what they do offer, it’s not a line of product that I’m interested in.
 Truthfully, I could use the cash for several of the bills we have stacking up.

+Have you ever traded gift cards for cash?
 Do you have any gift cards hanging around your house just waiting to be exchanged for cash?